macla7/shiftTrader/README.md

 - Make groupInfo pretty like others.
 - refresh DiscoverGroups on scrolldown.. means converting from flatlist to somekind of scroll (possibly new layout component).
 - Logout Button
+- Functionality to accept requests to groups (notification action + in group details somewhere)
 - Make notifications area consistent with theme.
 - Likes
 - Comments